N700S Series Shinkansen: 6-car Y sets (N700S-8000 series)

 These are 6-car N700S series sets owned by JR Kyushu and classified as N700S-8000 series sets.
 Five sets provide service on the Nishi Kyushu Shinkansen.

 The design of the variant was done by Eiji Mitooka, who had previously designed several trains for JR Kyushu.
 He could not make any modifications to the exterior shape or equipment.
 He sought to make the ride "more fun and relaxing" through the inclusion of colors and shapes to the train's design.
 He presented JR Kyushu with four livery concepts, with a red and white one being chosen.
 Headlights were given black outlines and the center of the nose was painted black in order to have the front of the train resemble a face.
 The interior is also decorated with illustrations made by Mitooka.

-These 6-car sets are completely mono-class without Green Car (first class) accommodation.
+These sets do not feature Green Car (first class) accommodation.
 In regular service, cars 1-3 are reserved seat cars, and cars 4-6 are non-reserved seat cars.
-Seats on cars 1-3 are arranged in four wide (2+2) abreast configuration instead of a five wide (2+3) configuration seen in normal reserved cars of JR West and JR Central N700S variants, and similar to reserved seat cars on JR Kyushu's N700 Series Shinkansen variants.
+Seats on cars 1–3 are arranged in four wide (2+2) abreast configuration instead of a five wide (2+3) configuration seen in normal reserved cars of JR West and JR Central N700S variants, and similar to reserved seat cars on JR Kyushu's N700 series sets.
 This was done to make the Shinkansen more attractive to tourists.